Meet our Bhutan Team

 Sonam Chophel is one of our senior guides.
 Upon receiving his Bachelor of Science degree from Sherubtse College in Kanglung (East Bhutan), he went on to work as a research assistant.
-He is well-equipped to explain and interpret local traditions, as well as identify flora and fauna to guests.
+Sonam is well-versed at explaining and interpreting local traditions, as well as helping guests identify flora and fauna.
 He is a multi-talented young man with a genuine and honest character.
 His upbeat and outgoing personality is perfect for all groups, including families.
-He is very capable when it comes to ad-hoc itinerary changes and networking with all sorts of people.
-In his free time, he enjoys village life, Buddhism, hiking, trekking, and mountain biking.
+Sonam is very capable when it comes to on-the-fly itinerary changes and networking with all sorts of people.
+In his free time, he enjoys spending time in his village, Buddhism, and being outdoors hiking, trekking, and mountain biking.

-Jamyang Thinley was born in Yadhi (Mongar) a remote region in eastern Bhutan.
-He holds a Bachelor of Arts degree in Geography and Economics from Sherubtse College in Kanglung (east Bhutan).
-During his studies he worked as a research fellow and explored many places throughout the east, learning in depthly about the local culture, history, agricultural practices and contemporary challenges faced by farmers.
-Upon completion of his studies he became a guide to share his love for travel and learning more about the unique culture and history of his home country.
-Jamyang enjoys meeting new people, basketball, movies, reading and hiking.
-He is a charming young man who will go out of his way to make your days in Bhutan memorable!
+Jamyang Thinley was born in Yadhi (Mongar), a remote region in eastern Bhutan.
+He holds a Bachelor of Arts degree in geography and economics from Sherubtse College in Kanglung (East Bhutan).
+During his studies, Jamyang worked as a research fellow and explored many places throughout the East, learning first-hand about the local culture, history, agricultural practices, and contemporary challenges faced by farmers.
+Upon the completion of his studies, Jamyang became a guide to share his love of travel and learning more about the unique culture and history of his home country.
+Jamyang enjoys meeting new people, basketball, movies, reading, and hiking.
+He is a charming young man who will go out of his way to make sure your days in Bhutan are memorable!

-Karma Choden was born in a remote village enroute to the secluded Haa valley in western Bhutan.
+Karma Choden was born in a remote village located on the way to the secluded Haa valley in Western Bhutan.
 With a degree in commercial accounting, Karma worked for a private company before training as a cultural tour guide.
-She loves to interact with different people and share her insights into the local traditions and the culture of Bhutan.
-Karma grew up on a family farm and is thus very knowledgeable about village livelihoods, local rituals and hospitality practices.
+She loves to interact with different people and to share her insights into the local traditions and culture of Bhutan.
+Karma grew up on a family farm and is very knowledgeable about village livelihoods, local rituals, and hospitality practices.
 She is well aware of the many hardships and responsibilities rural Bhutanese face in daily life, especially women.
-In her free time, Karma enjoys traveling, hiking, photography, music and reading.
+In her free time, Karma enjoys traveling, hiking, photography, music, and reading.
 Karma is a lovely and pleasant travel companion.